 My first day of work was now over a week ago, and given how busy the job keeps me, it feels like actual centuries ago.
 Nepal and France and Japan are impossibly distant memories – a fact which bugs me, but only for a split second whenever I don’t have a million immediate demands laid out in front of me.
 Here’s how it has all gone down so far:

 Day One: I arrive at work too early, and sit around in the administration building feeling awkward until one of my supervisors scoops me out of the repro-Louis-XV chaise and walks me up to the King’s Bastion.
-I have three managers on-site: the stout, garrulous Russell (who goes by “Gumper”); the lanky, easygoing Fred; and the friendly but no-nonsense Kristy.
-From there on up, the chain of command gets murky, and I quickly learn that authority in Louisbourg depends as much upon seniority as it does on rank.
+I have three managers on-site, but from there on up, the chain of command gets murky, and I quickly learn that authority in Louisbourg depends as much upon seniority as it does on rank.
 Like the class stratification of 18th century France, there are Louisbougeois with aristocratic provenance – those who were around in the 1960s and 70s, when the Fortress reconstruction project began – and then there are the common folk, like me.

 In most of my previous jobs, I’ve tended to work most closely with people who share my background, age, or social class.
 Academia is insidious in this respect; one’s university colleagues may have come from all around the world, but they’re all academics.
 The Louisbourg military unit is a true quilt: there are guys over 60 who’ve lived their whole lives in Cape Breton, working either here or else in trades; and there are twentysomething women with college credentials.
 There are many Acadians, but also a few anglophones who’ve managed to persevere in a bilingual environment through the privilege of seniority.
 There are gentle armchair academics, and there are good ol’ boys who fill our locker room with loquacious, creative vulgarities.